jennyknuth/dashboard/app/components/fan/fan-instructions.md

 * Ensure that the AT&T Unite Express is on

 **Check network**
 * Ensure that the AT&T Unite Express shows a red 1 indicating that it is connected to the Pi.
-If not, power both off, connect the USB cable to the Pi, and then restart the AT&T Unite Express.
+If not, power both off, connect the USB cable to the Pi, and then restart the AT&T Unite Express

 **Check configuration**
-* Review lab instructions to ensure all steps were followed correctly
+* Review lab instructions to ensure all steps were followed correctly (including all configuration field values spelled exactly as described in these instructions)